One AI Assistant Configuration Guide

 Example Prompts configuration via One AI Configuration

-Since the assistant relies on a large language model (LLM) and a vector database to interpret prompts and match them with your data, thoughtful configuration is essential for accurate results.
+Because One AI Assistant relies on a large language model (LLM) and a vector database to interpret prompts and match them with your data, thoughtful configuration is essential for accurate, relevant results.

 1. Be deliberate in configuration: When configuring One AI Assistant, site administrators should carefully select which metrics and dimensions the assistant can access.
 Striking a balance is key—include enough data to support meaningful and interesting queries, but avoid overwhelming the assistant with similarly named metrics, dimensions, and dimension nodes.
 If a metric or dimension is rarely used or only relevant to a small group, it may not need to be included.
 Focus on metrics and dimensions that are widely relevant and useful, and avoid overloading the assistant with similar options like multiple "headcount" or "termination" metrics.
 This ensures the assistant can efficiently find and return the right data.